-Glimpse the past with fascinating old images of Santa Fe in New Mexico, USA.
+Glimpse history through fascinating old images of Santa Fe in New Mexico, USA.

 Santa Fe 1950